mstksg/inCode/copy/entries/singletons-3.md

     Disproved _ -> putStrLn "No knocking allowed!"
 ```

-#### Perspective on Proofs
+### Perspective on Proofs

-We briefly touched on a very simple version of a dependently typed proof, and
+We just briefly touched on a very simple version of a dependently typed proof,
-how to "prove" properties.
+and how to "prove" properties.

 If you have heard things about dependently typed programming before, you might
 have heard that a lot of it involves "proving properties about your programs"